 The client wanted the app to be optimized for iPhone and iPad.
 For this purpose, we had to simplify the 3D models so that the application can process them faster.

 The most challenging task was to optimize the application for the latest iPhone 12 pro, so every new feature was first tested with it.

 To begin with, we developed a trial version of the app to run all 3D models.
 This was the prod when we detected eventual problems with visualization and checked how the lidar functions with Unity.
 As a result, we found and solved many problems at the very start.

 Finally, the client received the AR application that allows you to see the virtual construction site in front of your eyes.
 The client can choose the place where to put the production well, lay power lines and oil pipelines.

 In the app an oil production well construction is divided into prods

 - Power supply connection and completion of construction

 - Oil pipeline laying.

-To make it more convenient for the clients, we provided for the possibility to switch between stages, to skip them, or return and repeat again.
+To make it more convenient for the clients, we provided for the possibility to switch between prods, to skip them, or return and repeat again.
 Separate objects can be seen in more detail, as we added a zoom to the application.

 Senior Business Solutions Architect